jackshafer/zmk-config-biba40/Build_Guide.md

 ## Step 3: Flash the Microcontrollers

-> These steps assume a UF2-capable microcontroller.
-Adjust as needed for other bootloaders.

 1. Connect one microcontroller via USB.
 2. If the computer does not detect it, short **RST** and **GND** twice to enter bootloader mode.
 3. Drag the correct **ZMK firmware UF2** file (left or right) onto the mounted drive.
 The device will automatically disconnect when flashing completes.
 4. Label the microcontroller **Left** or **Right**.
 5. Repeat for the second half.

-**Image placeholders:**
-`docs/img/bootloader.jpg`
-`docs/img/uf2-drag-drop.jpg`

 ---